The AI Impact Initiative

 Copyright © 2026 Aiforgood Asia.
 All Rights Reserved

-This chart presents the issues most frequently ranked as the biggest barriers to AI adoption.
-Cost is the most significant obstacle, followed by limited technical skills and infrastructure constraints, reinforcing that the main barriers are structural rather than motivational.
+This chart shows the issues most frequently ranked as the biggest barriers to AI adoption.
+Cost emerges as the most significant obstacle, followed by limited technical skills and infrastructure constraints, highlighting that the main barriers are structural rather than motivational.

 Capacity Building Needs

 Training was the most frequently requested form of support, identified by 86.4% of respondents.
-Interest in AI is genuine and widespread, but many community leaders do not yet have access to practical learning pathways that translate technology into real-world applications.
-This is the single most actionable gap the initiative can address, and one where cloud providers such as AWS, Google, and Microsoft are already positioned to contribute through credits, training programmes, and developer support.
+Interest in AI is genuine and widespread, but many community leaders do not yet have access to practical learning pathways that translate technical concepts into real-world applications.
+This is one of the clearest and most actionable needs identified in the study, and one where cloud providers and ecosystem partners could play a meaningful supporting role through training, credits, and technical enablement.

 Funding followed at 64.0%.
 For organisations operating with limited budgets, even modest investment in tools or pilot projects remains out of reach without external backing.
 Technical expertise was close behind at 63.2%, reflecting the need for experienced practitioners who can guide implementation and help translate ideas into working systems.

 Peer collaboration (53.0%) and access to AI tools and platforms (51.4%) were each selected by more than half of respondents, pointing to both the social and practical dimensions of adoption.
-Roughly a third of respondents also identified AI models that work in their community's own local languages (39.9%), computing resources (37.3%), and open datasets (35.8%) as needs, underlining that the infrastructure gap is real and specific.
+Around a third of respondents also identified AI models that work in local languages (39.9%), computing resources (37.3%), and open datasets (35.8%) as important needs, underlining that the infrastructure gap is both real and specific.

-What these findings make clear is that isolated pilots go nowhere without the broader ecosystem to support them.
+These findings suggest that isolated pilots are unlikely to succeed without a broader support ecosystem.
 Respondents are not asking for a single tool or a one-off workshop.
-They are asking for a coordinated strategy: training, funding, technical guidance, local language capability, and the connections to put knowledge into sustained practice.
-That is the value proposition of the AI Impact Initiative, and it is precisely what distinguishes a programme built on this evidence from one built on assumptions.
+They are asking for a more coordinated approach that combines training, funding, technical guidance, local language capability, and the partnerships needed to turn knowledge into sustained practice.
+This is where the AI Impact Initiative can play a practical role by connecting evidence, community needs, and implementation support.

-This matters enormously for the communities in this study.
-The rapid advancement of small language models and edge AI is fundamentally changing what is possible without large-scale cloud infrastructure.
-Models that previously required significant computing resources can now run locally, on modest hardware, without continuous internet connectivity.
-The total cost of deploying practical AI tools in low-resource environments is falling, and the pace of that change is outrunning most policy and funding cycles.
+This is particularly relevant for the communities represented in this study.
+Advances in small language models and edge AI are expanding what can be deployed without large-scale cloud infrastructure.
+Models that previously required significant computing resources can increasingly run locally, on modest hardware, and in some cases without continuous internet connectivity.
+The cost of deploying practical AI tools in low-resource environments is falling, and that shift may create new opportunities for adoption more quickly than many policy and funding systems are prepared for.

 Figure 6.
 Support Needed to Enable AI Adoption